jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

 Footnotes
 ---------
-> **[1]** In an effor to maximize cross-platform support, tests are run on Windows and Linux.
+> **[1]** In an effort to maximize cross-platform support, tests are run on Windows and Linux.
 However, Windows 10 is the only *officially* supported OS for development on this project.
 There should be a good reason for tests not passing on all platforms (**ex:** Using windows speech recognition libraries)

 > **[2]** `-WithCoverage` and `-ShowCoverageReport` require that [ReportGenerator](https://danielpalme.github.io/ReportGenerator/) is installed and `reportgenerator.exe` is available from the command line.